Advisement Resources for Faculty

 - RDG 999: No reading course is required or recommended.

-- ENG 001: (ENG 001 is equivalent to 3 credits) Must enroll for this course and upon successful completion, can enroll in ENG 101 if the student's Reading placement is 002 or above.
+- ENG 001: (3 credit equivalents) Must enroll for this course and upon successful completion, can enroll in ENG 101 if the student's Reading placement is 002 or above.
 (There is no successor English remedial class after 001).

 - ENG 001/ENG 101: Double class, six hours per week, by invitation only to students placing in the upper range in ENG 001.
 Eligible students will present a letter from the English Department.

 - MAT 001: Must enroll for this course and, upon successful completion enroll in MAT 002, the successor course.
-(MAT 001 is equivalent to 3 credits.)
+(3 credit equivalents)

 - MAT 002: Must enroll for this course, and upon successful completion, students are eligible to enroll for a credit level mathematics course by advisement.
-(MAT 002 is equivalent to 4.5 credits.)
+(4.5 credit equivalents)

 - MAT 111 or 112: Only appears if the student placed into the course by taking the College Level Math (CLM) test.
-(MAT 112 placement allows student to take MAT 122.)
+(MAT 112 placement allows student to take MAT 112 or 122.)

 MEANING OF ACADEMIC STANDING CODES DISPLAYED ON A TRANSCRIPT

-- A = Good Standing, may enroll for up to 17 credits or the equivalent.
+- Good Standing - maximum 17 credits or the equivalent.

-- B = Good Standing, limited to 14 credits because of low GPA after first semester.
+- Academic Warning - maximum 14 credits or the equivalent because of low GPA after first semester.

 - Non-degree seeking students are not eligible for financial aid.
-Scenario I: Incomplete applicant due to missing high school or college transcript or other document.
-May register for full-time but not eligible for financial aid.
+Scenario I: Incomplete applicant due to missing high school or college transcript or other document and may register for maximum 17 credits.
 Scenario II: Student interested in taking courses, but not working towards a degree.
-These student's are restricted from taking courses that require pre-requisites.
-Scenario III: Student has prior coursework from another college, would need to show proof of pre-requisites courses.
+These students are restricted from taking courses that require pre-requisites unless they were completed at another college.

 - Visiting Student.
 Scenario I: Previous summer school student.
 This student must re-apply to the College in order to become a matriculated student.
 Scenario II: Visiting full time student from another college.
 Attends by special arrangement with our Admissions Office.

-- J = Academic Dismissal: Student may not attend until officially readmitted.
+- Academic Dismissal: Student may not attend until officially readmitted.
 Refer students to the Assistant Dean of Students' Office, College Center Building, Room 314.

-- K = Academic Dismissal: Remedial.
-Student did not pass a remedial class after a third attempt or failed all three BEP academic courses after the first attempt.
-Refer students to the Director of Placement Testing, located in Building U.
+- Remedial Dismissal: Student did not pass a remedial class after a third attempt or failed all three BEP academic courses after the first attempt.
+Refer students to Placement Testing, Building U, (516) 572-7780.

 SPECIAL PERMISSION PROCEDURES